coderplex-org/awesome-blockchain/README.md

-# awesome-blockchain
-## Curated list of blockchain and general cryptocurrency resources
+## A Curated List of Blockchain and General Cryptocurrency Resources

 # Table of Contents